 Security & Safe Computing

 There is an ongoing and active effort across all covered areas of TJU and JUP to ensure and document compliance with the HIPAA Security Rule.
 The Information Technology Security Committee the main body charged with maintaining and documenting TJU and JUP’s compliance with the HIPAA Security Rule.
 The committee conducts annual software inventories of all HIPAA covered areas within TJU and JUP, manages an annual HIPAA Security Risk Assessment and develops and maintains TJU and JUP polices related to HIPAA Security Rule requirements.
-Please visit the University Policies section of Pulse to view the HIPAA Security polices.
-In order to review these policies, log in to Pulse and click on the University Policies link from the left navigation, titled 'Links'
+Please visit the University Policies section of Blackboard to view the HIPAA Security polices.
+In order to review these policies, log in to Blackboard and click on the University Policies link from the left navigation, titled 'Links'

 Below is additional information on the HIPAA Security Rule.

 The Administrative Simplification provisions of the Health Insurance Portability and Accountability Act of 1996 (HIPAA, Title II) required the Department of Health and Human Services (HHS) to establish national standards for the security of electronic health care information.
 The final rule adopting HIPAA standards for security was published in the Federal Register on February 20, 2003.
 This final rule specifies a series of administrative, technical, and physical security procedures for covered entities to use to assure the confidentiality of electronic protected health information.
 The standards are delineated into either required or addressable implementation specifications.

 The National Institute of Standards and Technology (NIST) publishes its "Introductory Resource Guide to Implementing the Health Insurance Portability and Accountability Act (HIPAA) Security Rule (SP 800-66 REV 1 Draft)."